How To Start A Cleaning Business

 7. Work out a payment system to manage cashflow such as cash-in-hand or advance payment?

-As with any new business, cashflow can be sporadic initially but particularly for domestic cleaners as clients can be somewhat unreliable in terms of how regularly they will want you, bearing in mind holidays, sicknesses etc. In addition, you will need to work out a payment system with clients that works for you.
-Typically people expect to pay their cleaner cash-in-hand per job but for your cashflow you may want to insist on an advance payment system.
-It may also be worth considering the available options for accepting mobile card payment.
+As with any new business, cash flow can be sporadic initially but particularly for domestic cleaners as clients can be somewhat unreliable in terms of how regularly they will want you, bearing in mind holidays, sicknesses, etc. In addition, you will need to work out a payment system with clients that work for you.
+Typically people expect to pay their cleaner cash-in-hand per job but for your cashflow, you may want to insist on an advance payment system.
+It may also be worth considering the available options for accepting mobile card payments.

 8. Check relevant regulations and training

 The great thing about starting a cleaning business is that you do not need a license to run a cleaning company but obtaining a criminal records check from the CRB can only improve your image and that of your staff as trusted professionals.
 Some basic training such as an NVQ or Cleaning Operatives Proficiency Certificate could give your business credibility but not a must as we are here to support and train you.

 If you are going to be taking on staff there is a number of regulations you will need to bear in mind.
 Typically cleaning work is not well paid, it’s likely that your staff will receive the minimum wage so you will need to keep on top of annual rises.
 You will also be responsible for employer’s liability insurance and if you are taking on commercial cleaning jobs you will need to adhere to the Transfer of Undertakings (Protection of Employment) Regulations, which state that when you take on a cleaning contract with an office or other business premises you must use their existing staff.
 Lastly, there’s a number of health and safety regulations to consider, as cleaning often involves working with potentially harmful chemicals.